Race to Witch Mountain: Home media

 Race to Witch Mountain was released August 4, 2009 in three different sets: a single disc wide-screen DVD with no bonus features; a deluxe DVD edition with bonus content; and a Blu-ray release of the deluxe edition.

 Reception

 Critical response

-Review aggregation website Rotten Tomatoes reports a 42% rating based on 153 reviews, and an average rating of 5.1/10.
-The website's critical consensus reads: "Despite the best efforts of a talented cast, Race to Witch Mountain is a tepid reboot that lacks the magic of the original".
+Review aggregation website Rotten Tomatoes reports a 41% rating based on 153 reviews, and an average rating of 5.1/10.
+The website's critical consensus reads: "Despite the best efforts of a talented cast, Race to Witch Mountain is a tepid reboot that lacks the magic of the original."
 On Metacritic, the film has a score of 52 out of 100, based on 28 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+Roger Ebert gave it two and half stars on four.

 Box office

 The film was a box office hit.
 It became the first Disney film in 2009 to open at #1, grossing $24.4 million.
 The film went on to gross over $67 million at the North American domestic box office, and over $39 million internationally, for a worldwide total of $106 million.